Willo Historic District neighborhood in Phoenix, Arizona

 Real Estate Market in Willo Historic District

-Willo Historic District's $550K median represents a 31% premium over the broader Phoenix market ($420K).
-At $250 per square foot versus Phoenix's $191 average, that premium tells you exactly what this location commands - buyers are paying for walkability, annual willo home tour, and the historic bungalow/ranch inventory that defines the area.
-Homes are moving in 35 days, a pace that gives buyers room to think but not enough to be indecisive.
+Willo Historic District's $550K median represents a 14% premium over the broader Phoenix market ($484K).
+That premium tells you exactly what this location commands - buyers are paying for walkability, annual willo home tour, and the historic bungalow/ranch inventory that defines the area.
+Neighborhood-level pace data is not published at this granularity, so treat the city and county figures as the reliable baseline and current comparable sales as the ground truth.

-Frank Vazquez, whose Venture REI has closed transactions in Willo Historic District and across Phoenix's 19 neighborhoods, sees a pattern here that raw median numbers miss: Willo Historic District consistently outperforms the city average in resale value because it has something most competing neighborhoods lack - a combination of school access, community amenities, and location that families will pay to secure.
-The homes that sell fastest here are not the cheapest or the most expensive; they are the well-maintained, move-in-ready properties in the $495K to $605K sweet spot.
+A pattern Incyte Realty's experience across Phoenix's 19 neighborhoods keeps surfacing, and one that raw median numbers miss: neighborhoods like Willo Historic District hold resale value because they offer what competing areas often lack - a combination of school access, community amenities, and location that families will pay to secure.
+The listings that draw the deepest interest are typically the well-maintained, move-in-ready properties priced near the neighborhood median.

 Home Types in Willo Historic District